Diocletian's Palace: Architecture

 The ground plan of the palace is an irregular rectangle measuring east: 214.97 m, north: 174.74 m, south: 181.65 m (adjusting for the terrain), with sixteen towers projecting from the western, northern, and eastern facades on the facades facing the mainland.
 There are four towers on the corners of the square, giving the palace a characteristic of the legionary forts similar to those on the Danube.

 Two of the six octagonal ground-floor towers were framed by three landing entrances, the six rectangular ground floors of the rectangular floor being between the corner and the octagonal.
 To date, three corner towers (except the southwestern) have been preserved, and only the remains of octagonal and rectangular ones.
 Three well-preserved landings have been architecturally fragmented, especially the northern one, which was the main approach from Salona.
 The south, seaside gate, is small, simple and well-preserved.
 The facade walls of the palace in their lower parts are massive and simple without openings, and in the upper part, there are large arches that face the land, i.e. on the west, north and east facades.
 Subterranean portions of the palace feature barrel vaulted stonework.

+Anne Hunnell Chen proposes that Sasanian palace design may have been a significant influence on Diocletian's Palace, particularly given that Diocletian and his co-rulers had personally campaigned on Persian soil before the palaces were constructed.
+Chen observes that the spatial arrangement of the palace, while mirroring Roman military camp layouts, also closely aligns with the characteristic spatial organization of early Sasanian royal palaces.
+The pitched brick dome construction technique was unprecedented in Roman imperial architecture prior to the late 3rd century and had roots in Mesopotamian building tradition.
+Chen suggests it may have reached the Roman world through architects and engineers who accompanied troops on the Persian campaigns.
+She concludes that the adoption of Persian architectural elements resulted from Rome's decisive victories over the Sasanians in the late 3rd century.
+In their aftermath, the imperial administration opted to incorporate recognizable markers of Eastern palaces to project power in a visual language legible to both domestic and international audiences.